 Where has the NFF already planted trees?

-To date, the NFF has planted more than 22 million trees across thousands of acres of our National Forests.
+To date, the NFF has planted more than 25 million trees - including more than 16 million trees planted through the 50 Million For Our Forests campaign - across thousands of acres of our National Forests.
 To see some of our project sites, visit our interactive online map.

 Where does the Forest Service get its trees?